jolonf/Buddy/docs/SPEC_V1.0_Initial_Chat.md

 **4.1.
 LM Studio Connection**

 *   **Server Address Configuration:**
-    *   The application shall provide a mechanism (e.g., a settings view or a text field within the main interface) for the user to specify the base URL of the LM Studio server.
+    *   The application currently uses a fixed server address for the LM Studio server.
-    *   The default value shall be pre-filled as `http://localhost:1234`.
+    *   The default value is hardcoded as `http://localhost:1234`.
-    *   The application shall append `/v1` to the user-provided base URL for API calls (e.g., `http://localhost:1234/v1`).
+    *   API paths (e.g., `/v1/models`, `/v1/chat/completions`) are appended directly to this fixed base URL.
 *   **Connection Status & Model Loading:**
     *   Upon launch, and whenever the server address is changed, the application shall attempt to connect to the LM Studio server by making a `GET` request to the `/v1/models` endpoint.
     *   **Success:** If the connection is successful and models are returned: